Pranav260705/3D_Titanic_Classification/README.md

 # Titanic Classification and 3D Visualization Project

 This project predicts passenger survival on the Titanic using a machine learning model and visualizes the ship with an interactive 3D model.
-Built during my CodeAlpha Internship, it combines data science with web development to create an engaging user experience.
+Built Frem Scratch, it combines data science with web development to create an engaging user experience.

 ## Features